 - have reached your health goals and want to maintain them with little effort

-If you have not yet given much thought to your health goals or have never fasted before, the OMAD diet is not a good start.
+If you have not yet given much thought to your health goals or have never fasted, OMAD fasting is perhaps not the best start.

-Then it’s smarter to start with skipping breakfast since that’s the most natural and convenient step to implement intermittent fasting.
+Then it’s wiser to start skipping breakfast since that’s the most natural and convenient step to implement intermittent fasting.